 |Patagonia Torrentshell 3L||$149||13.9 oz.||Daily use/hiking||3L H2No||Yes||Yes|

 The Columbia Watertight II manages to balance an approachable price tag with decent weather protection for casual users, which makes it one of the most popular budget-oriented rain jackets on the market.
-However, REI’s $50 Groundbreaker is a worthy alternative.
-Both jackets have a relaxed fit, feature a 2-layer waterproof laminate and mesh liner, and weigh about the same (the REI is 0.8 ounces heavier).
-With its softer fabric and minimal branding, the Groundbreaker gets the edge for casual use, but a lack of storm flaps and zippers on the pockets means that it falls short for more technical endeavors.
-The REI is also only critically seam sealed compared to the Columbia’s full seam sealing, but in testing, both jackets are prone to wetting out pretty quickly.
-In the end, we prefer the Groundbreaker for daily wear and it’s $10 cheaper, but the Watertight II does win out for light-duty hiking
+However, REI’s $60 Groundbreaker is a worthy alternative.
+Both jackets have a relaxed fit, feature a 2-layer waterproof laminate and mesh liner, and weigh about the same (the REI is 1.5 oz. heavier).
+With its softer fabric and minimal branding, the Groundbreaker gets the edge for casual use, although the REI is only critically seam-sealed, which means that it falls short for more technical endeavors.
+In the end, we prefer the Groundbreaker for daily wear, but the Watertight II does win out for light-duty hiking

 If you’re in need of better weather protection or additional features than the Columbia Watertight II or REI Groundbreaker provide, you should consider Marmot’s PreCip Eco rain jacket.
 The Marmot’s more modern 2.5-layer construction and sealed seams do a better job of keeping water at bay (the seams are where the Watertight leaked for us), and the pit zips are better at managing heat buildup during activity.
 We also like the Marmot’s slightly more trim fit, which still allowed plenty of room for layering.
 Both the Watertight II and Groundbreaker are significantly cheaper, but if your budget allows, we recommend spending up for the more capable PreCip Eco at $100.